 After getting your Circle device setup, some folks may find that their voice/phone calls are having difficulty connecting over their home Wi-Fi.
 The Wi-Fi calling process often begins but eventually appears to fail.
-This is likely due to your Circle device filtering out the VPN connection that those phones are using to make the call (see explanation below).
+This is likely due to your Circle device filtering out the connection that those phones are using to make the call (see explanation below).

 Allowing voice calling traffic